CMMS Software Pricing in 2026: Real Costs, Models & Vendor Table

 - Lower upfront costs, billed monthly/annually.

-- Pros: Scalability, automatic updates, remote access.
+- Pros: Scalability, automatic updates, and remote access.

 - Hidden Costs: Data storage overages, API call limits, integration fees (e.g., linking to existing BMS or ERP systems).